 Perhaps the country at the forefront of the fight for democratic rights in 2017 is Hong Kong.
 China is trying to bully them into submitting to their “One China” policy, but many of the seven million strong population in Hong Kong are trying to cling onto their voting rights, which has resulted in physical fights breaking out in some Hong Kong courts.
 The most populous country on our planet is ruled by repression.
 If our job is to, as Sagan said, “preserve and cherish the pale blue dot”, then the political situation in China should give us pause for thought about our global progress.
 How is it that approximately one in every six human beings on planet Earth is ruled by a system where the people do not have a say in how their society is governed?

 Russia is the largest landmass on earth, covering one sixth of our planet.
 Until Putin – a slicker, fitter, more media savvy, moderate version of Napoleon – took power in 1999, it seemed as if Russia would democratise.
 Unfortunately he eroded most, if not all, of the burgeoning democratic elements that he inherited from Yeltsin.
-He did this so that he and his pigs could reap the benefits of his corrupt kleptocracy for themselves.

 In June 2011, the UN declared internet access a human right.
 China has banned vast swatches of the internet.
 I had to use a VPN to get basic access to sites like Google when I visited in 2016.
 The VPN slowed down the connectivity so much that it made using the internet pointless.
 Furthermore, the Chinese government are in the process of removing VPN’s from their Apple store in a further attempt to restrict access.
 This is one area in which the West can stand up for openness and freedom and Apple should insist on keeping VPN’s available in their App Store no matter how much pressure the Chinese government tries to exert.
 China also banned applications that measure the levels of air pollution.
 The hotel I stayed in had a book about current Chinese Premier Xi Jinping.
 There have been many conflicting reports on what the correct level of sales for this book were, with the Chinese state claiming vastly higher numbers than what western retailers reported.
-Xi Jinping’s book is called “The Governance Of China” and it represents how propaganda has matured.
+Xi Jinping’s book is called “The Governance Of China” and it is an example of how propaganda has matured.
 There are lots of pictures of Xi in school, Xi in college and Xi working hard.
-It is an odd read with lots of different speeches and interviews by Xi lovingly reproduced that portray him as some sort of quasi Confucius type of deity.
+It is an odd read with lots of different speeches and interviews by Xi lovingly reproduced that portray him as some sort of quasi Confucius-style deity.
 Supposedly Zuckerberg instructed his team to read it ahead of a recent trip to pitch Facebook to the Chinese market.
 The crucial question is, why are the Chinese people not allowed to use Facebook?
 Why have the ruling Chinese communist party decided this for the Chinese people?

 Bashar Al-Assad in Syria also personifies how Orwell’s “fierce looking boar” has modernised.
 You never see Bashar not looking suitably dapper.
 To glance at him, you would never think that he has the blood of 400,000 Syrian people on his hands.
 When the Revolution in Syria began, the protestors changed the lyrics of the popular song “God, Syria, Bashar” to “God, Syria, Freedom” in an interesting inverse case where the people began to militarise the language of the regime to further their own desire to be free.
 If a society is truly free then language does not need to be controlled on any side.
 This is why dissenting voices are so essential.
 Once we stop this in any way, we allow language to be used as a means to a political end.
 This does not mean that free societies are automatically off the hook.
 It remains a battle here too.
 A quick look at the fates of Snowden and Assange highlights the extent to which the mainstream do not allow voices that highlight their own hypocrisy.
 It is a constant battle but at least in free, democratic societies there is less of an uphill struggle.
 In Ireland, Irish News and Media has exerted such a large corporate stranglehold that the World Press Freedoms Report reduced our ranking because it viewed it as a threat to openness and transparency.
 However, a quick look at the bottom ranked countries on their report will show that there is a strong correlation between countries that are run by dictators and diminished press freedoms.